DC Universe Online: Episode 37: Birds of Prey

-On April 16, 2020, the thirty-seventh episode, Birds of Prey, was released.
+On April 16, 2020, the thirty-seventh episode, "Birds of Prey", was released.
 The episode's storyline revolved around players working with heroes and villains associated with the Birds of Prey and Superman to search for Lex Luthor after LexCorp Tower is supposedly attacked, leading into a search for what plans he has for the multiverse, while finding out he has only been aiding the Justice League in order to destroy them and attain source energy.
-Some of the core features of this episode include one Tier 10 Solo in LexCorp Tower, one Tier 10 4-Player Alert in Volcano Mining Facility, two Tier 9 8-Player Raids in The Clock Tower and Fire & Brimstone, and new open-world zone in BoP: Metropolis with new daily and weekly Tier 10 missions.

 Episode 38: Wonderverse

 The thirty-eighth episode, Wonderverse, was released July 30, 2020.
-The episode's storyline revolves on continuing the storylines set up in Metal Part II, Birds of Prey, Bombshells Paradox, Amazon Fury and Halls of Power episodes with a Council of Wonder Women being formed by Nubia, consisting of Wonder Woman of the main continuity, Bombshells Wonder Woman, Flashpoint Wonder Woman and Red Son Wonder Woman, appearing together in order to stop the Olympian gods, such as Zeus, Hera, Athena and Ares and New Gods such as Darkseid, Grail, Steppenwolf, Kalibak, Orion, and Poseidon all fighting to acquire source shards to empower themselves.
-Not every member of the council however is completely ready to help the cause.
-Some of the core features of this episode include one Tier 10 Solo in Temple of Source Powers (four different versions), one Tier 10 4-Player Alert in Crypt of Penthesilea, one Tier 10 8-Player Raid in Fractured God Sphere, and a new open-world zone in Patchwork Themyscira, which is the island Wonder Woman hails from, merged with the different universe's Wonder Women corresponding realities versions of their island, enemies and allies, with new daily and weekly Tier 10 missions, including a new open-world boss system.
+The episode's storyline continues the storylines set up in Metal Part II, Birds of Prey, Bombshells Paradox, Amazon Fury and Halls of Power episodes with a Council of Wonder Women being formed by Nubia, consisting of Wonder Woman of the main continuity, Bombshells Wonder Woman, Flashpoint Wonder Woman and Red Son Wonder Woman, appearing together in order to stop the Olympian gods, such as Zeus, Hera, Athena and Ares and New Gods all fighting to acquire source shards to empower themselves.

 Episode 39: Long Live The Legion

 Episode thirty-nine was released on November 5, 2020.
 This episode is set in 31st-century Metropolis, featuring the Legion of Super-Heroes of the 31st century and the Teen Titans of the present day.
-Enemies in the episode include Mordru, Emerald Empress, Validus, and mind-controlled versions of the Legionnaires.
+Enemies in the episode include Mordru, the Fatal Five, and mind-controlled versions of the Legionnaires.

 Episode 40: World Of Flashpoint

 On April 15, 2021, this episode was released.
-It features the alternate Flashpoint timeline, where every character is different due to a change The Flash made.
-Work alongside Batman (Thomas Wayne) of this universe, Cyborg, The Flash and Kid Flash to set things right.
+It features the alternate Flashpoint timeline, where every character is different due to a change the Flash made.
+Work alongside Batman (Thomas Wayne) of this universe, Cyborg, the Flash and Kid Flash to set things right.